 More precisely defined trading venues and new transparency requirements

 The regulation of stock exchanges generally corresponds to the former regulations in the Stock Exchange Act.
 In particular, the principle of self-regulation, which has proved its worth in this area, has been maintained.
 The very vague term "institution which is similar to a stock exchange", which is outdated by international standards, is replaced by the precisely defined and more easily distinguishable terms of "multilateral trading facility" and "organised trading facility".
 Multilateral trading facilities are subject to rules that are similar to those for stock exchanges.
-The operation of organised trading facilities remains reserved for banks, securities dealers, stock exchanges and multilateral trading facilities.
+The operation of organised trading facilities remains fundamentally reserved for banks, securities firms, stock exchanges and multilateral trading facilities.

 Regulation of derivatives trading

 Another amendment to the FinMIO entered into force on 1 August 2017.
-The provisions on the exchange of collateral for OTC derivatives transactions that are not cleared via a central counterparty were brought intoin line with the corresponding EU regulations.
+The provisions on the exchange of collateral for OTC derivatives transactions that are not cleared via a central counterparty were brought into line with the corresponding EU regulations.
 This ensures that there are no competitive disadvantages for Swiss market participants.